mauri-medina/tomayto-tomahto/README.md

 ## Usage

-To launch application
+- To launch application
 ```python
 python pomodoro.py
 ```

+- To exit application press ctrl-c
+- The keys to use the timer are explained in the application

+## Customization

-The font, colors, alarm sound and more can be customizable in the config.py file The avaible font are the one listed in http://www.figlet.org/fontdb.cgi
+ - The font, colors, alarm sound and more can be customizable in the **`config.py`** file
+ - The available font are listed in `http://www.figlet.org/fontdb.cgi`

 ## Contributing
 Pull requests are welcome.